AlanDoesCS/WaffleOS/README.md

   - Prints "Hello, World!" to the screen
 - `waffle`
     - Prints "WaffleOS" to the screen, along with a waffle in ascii
+- `cowsay <arg>`
+  - Prints a cow which says the argument, or "WaffleOS!" if no argument is provided
 ---

 ## WIP